...

 The general meaning of machinability refers to the easiness or difficulty of the material for machining.
 The highly machinable material requires less power to perform machining and does not get deformed while performing any CNC machining operation.
 On the other hand, the low machinability of the workpiece is challenging to manipulate into the desired shape.
 It requires more power and might affect the cutting tools.

-This article will briefly discuss machinability, affecting factors, measurement, machinability improvement, and its relation with CNC marching.
+This article will briefly discuss machinability, affecting factors, measurement, machinability improvement, and its relation with CNC machining.

 What is Machinability?